Joseph Haydn

 Franz Joseph Haydn (Note: See Haydn's name.
 Haydn was baptized "Franciscus Josephus" (Franz Joseph), but "Franz" was not used during Haydn's lifetime and is avoided by scholars today ("Haydn, Joseph" Webster & Feder (2001)).) (/ˈhaɪdən/ HY-dən; /de/; 31 March (Note: The date is uncertain.
 Haydn told others he was born on this day Geiringer (1982), Jones (2009a), but some of his family members reported 1 April instead (Geiringer).
 The difficulty arises from the fact that in Haydn's day, official records recorded not the birth date but the date of baptism, which, in Haydn's case, was 1 April Jones (2009a).)
 1732 – 31 May 1809) was an Austrian composer of the Classical period.
-He was instrumental in the development of chamber music such as the string quartet and piano trio.
-His contributions to musical form have led him to be called "Father of the Symphony" and "Father of the String quartet".
+He was pivotal in the evolution of chamber music forms such as the string quartet and piano trio.
+His contributions to musical form have led him to be called "Father of the Symphony", "Father of the String quartet" and "Father of Sonata Form".

-Haydn arose from humble origins, the child of working people in a rural village.
-He established his career first by serving as a chorister at St. Stephen's Cathedral, Vienna, then through an arduous period as a freelance musician.
+Haydn rose from humble origins as the child of working people in a rural village.
+He established his career firstly by serving as a chorister at St. Stephen's Cathedral, Vienna, then through an arduous period as a freelance musician.
 Eventually he found career success, spending much of his working life as music director for the wealthy Esterházy family at their palace of Eszterháza in rural Hungary.
 Though he had his own orchestra there, it isolated him from other composers and trends in music so that he was, as he put it, "forced to become original".
 (Note: Haydn made the remark to his friend and biographer Georg August Griesinger; cited from English version by Vernon Gotwals (Griesinger 1968)) During this period his music circulated widely in publication, eventually making him the most celebrated composer in Europe.
 (Note: This characterization is made widely in scholarly writing about Haydn, though different scholars give different estimates for when he held this status.
 See, e.g. Nicholas Temperley (1991) Haydn: The Creation, Cambridge University Press, p.
 5; H. C. Robbins Landon (1981) Haydn, a Documentary Study.
 Thames and Hudson, p.
 12; Jones (2009a); Lucktenberg, George (2005) Haydn: An Introduction to His Keyboard Works, Alfred Publishing, p.
 2; Webster & Feder (2001).
 For a similar contemporary assessment (from the Wiener Zeitung, 1797, see Jones (2009a).)
-With the death of his patron Nikolaus Esterházy in 1790, Haydn was free to travel, and augmented his fame—now as a performer before the public—in both London and Vienna.
+Notable works include the Paris and London symphonies.
+With the death of his patron Nikolaus Esterházy in 1790, Haydn became free to travel, and augmented his fame as a performer before the public in both London and Vienna.
+Late in life, he composed the oratorios The Creation (1798) and The Seasons (1801).
 The last years of his life (1803–1809) were spent in a state of debility, unable to compose due to poor health.
 He died in Vienna in 1809 at the age of 77.